Apr 24, 2025 View in Browser

 Shipman & Goodwin LLP – Hartford, Connecticut

-business litigation associate -- newark, nj
+litigation associate

 McCarter & English, LLP – Newark, New Jersey